sourceallies/glue-biscuit/README.md

     main(glue_context)
 ```

-As the jobs grow into more realistic levels of complexity, they need to read from multiple sources, do various operations and save data to possibly multiple destinations.
+Realistically, Glue jobs grow more complex and will potentially need to read from multiple sources, do various operations and save data multiple destinations.
-There are also opportunities to extract out boilerplate, cross cutting, functionality that is not specific to a job.
+There are also opportunities to extract out boilerplate, cross-cutting functionality that is not specific to a job.
 In order to make the job more scalable, we further break down the `main` function into three categories of functions:
 1. **Data Sources**: These take the form of `def load_something(glue_context: GlueContext) -> DataFrame:`.
     These functions should just determine the parameters needed and load data into a Spark `DataFrame`, not do any processing.
     We want to create a distinct function for each `DataFrame` we want to load.
 2. **Data Sinks**: These take the form of `def save_something(some_data: DataFrame, glue_context: GlueContext):`.